Aliveness at the Edge

 The Life We Have follows Rob through two decades of stage four cancer recurrences and a three-year daily running streak.
 Most films about illness focus on survival, this is about presence — choosing aliveness in a body that’s breaking.

-Sometimes it's hauling a 35-lb pack over rough terrain, smoking trail runners half my age up steep inclines.
-Not trying.
-Not noticing they were chasing me, until I stop at the top.
+Sometimes I'm hauling a 35-lb pack over rough terrain, smoking trail runners half my age up steep inclines.
+Not trying, not noticing they were chasing me, until I stop at the top.

-Other times it's a slow walk with a camera.
-Sometimes just getting out the door.
-Sometimes pressing upload when my nervous system would rather shut down.
+Other times it's a slow labored walk with a camera.
+Sometimes it's barely getting out the door.
+Sometimes pressing upload when my nervous system would rather just shut down.

 The cost is never abstract.